 AS-USA Executive Director

-In 1998 Yeh Ling-Ling began serving as Executive Director for Diversity Alliance for a Sustainable America, now known as Alliance for a Sustainable USA.
-She is a naturalized citizen born in Vietnam of Chinese parents.
+Yeh Ling-Ling is a naturalized citizen born in Vietnam of Chinese parents.
 She had approximately 20 years of education abroad (Cambodia, Taiwan University and the University of Paris-Sorbonne).
 Ms. Yeh immigrated to the United States in 1980.
 She was featured as a leader advocating sustainable immigration on page one of the Washington Post on 5/11/2006.

 After working 10 years preparing immigration applications for law firms, Ms. Yeh realized that many problems that concern native-born citizens and legal immigrants - including water and energy shortages, high unemployment, failing education, skyrocketing healthcare costs, budget deficits, sprawl, gridlock, homeland security, overburdened infrastructure and rising ethnic tensions - cannot be solved effectively without also addressing rapid U.S. population growth.

-More than 200 of her articles have appeared in many publications across the U.S., such as Los Angeles Times, Harvard Law School's Record, Christian Science Monitor, Asian American Policy Review of Harvard University, Baltimore Sun, Chicago Tribune, Houston Chronicle, Newark Star Ledger, Philadelphia Inquirer, Atlanta Journal- Constitution, San Francisco Chronicle, Rocky Mountain News, Providence Journal, Omaha World-Herald, Salt Lake Tribune, Seattle Times, Union-Leader, Sun Sentinel, Denver Post, New York Newsday, Helena (Montana) Independent Review, St. Paul Pioneer-Press, Honolulu Star- Bulletin, Lexington Herald-Leader, San Diego Union-Tribune, Idaho Press-Tribune, Des Moines Register, Arkansas Democrat-Gazette, Birmingham News and USA Today magazine.
+More than 200 of her articles have appeared in many publications across the U.S., such as Los Angeles Times, Harvard Law School's Record, Christian Science Monitor, Baltimore Sun, Chicago Tribune, Houston Chronicle, Newark Star Ledger, Philadelphia Inquirer, Atlanta Journal- Constitution, San Francisco Chronicle, Rocky Mountain News, Providence Journal, Omaha World-Herald, Salt Lake Tribune, Seattle Times, Union-Leader, Sun Sentinel, Denver Post, New York Newsday, Helena (Montana) Independent Review, St. Paul Pioneer-Press, Honolulu Star- Bulletin, Lexington Herald-Leader, San Diego Union-Tribune, Idaho Press-Tribune, Des Moines Register, Arkansas Democrat-Gazette, Birmingham News, USA Today magazine and Yahoo!Voices.

 Two opinion pieces by Ms. Yeh have been reprinted in a college text book, California Dreams and Realities: Reading for Critical Thinkers and Writers.
 Excerpts of her article, "Legal Immigration Must Be Curbed, Too" from USA Today magazine were reprinted in the national Sixth Edition of Prentice Hall Literature, "The American Experience."
 Another article of hers, "Inside Asian America," which originally appeared in A. Magazine, was reprinted in American Government.